richarddmorey/tweetRcode/README.md

 * [gistr](https://github.com/ropensci/gistr): used for GitHub gist API calls.

+* [animation](https://github.com/yihui/animation): used for joining images into animated GIFs.

 * [codefinch](https://github.com/ropenscilabs/codefinch): RStudio addin for tweeting images of R code.
 Similar to tweetRcode but different in execution.

 * [hrbraddins](https://github.com/hrbrmstr/hrbraddins): Includes RStudio addin for Tweet storms, but with fewer features.